kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 # Supabase Setup Guide

-This document defines the minimal Supabase schema, essential Row Level Security (RLS) policies, and required Auth provider and redirect configuration for OceanLMS.
-It aligns with the current frontend code in lms_frontend and supports both prototype (direct browser) and backend-proxy modes.
+This document defines the minimal Supabase schema, essential Row Level Security (RLS) policies, and required Auth provider configuration for OceanLMS.
+It is consistent with the current frontend code and supports both direct browser mode and backend-proxy mode.

 ## Overview